jboss-developer/jboss-eap-quickstarts/cmt/README.md

 The customer name should match: letter & '-', else an error is given.
 This is to show that a 'LogMessage' entity is still stored in the database thanks to the ```@TransactionAttribute(TransactionAttributeType.REQUIRES_NEW)``` that the method logCreateCustomer in the EJB LogMessageManagerEJB is decorated with.

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warnings and errors in the server log.
-You can ignore these warnings.
+_Note:_ You will see the following warning in the server log.
+You can ignore this warning.

     JBAS010489: -ds.xml file deployments are deprecated.
 Support may be removed in a future version.

+You also see the following errors.
+This is because Hibernate attempts to drop the table and constraints before they are created and without checking first to see if they exist.
+This issue, <https://hibernate.atlassian.net/browse/HHH-9545>, is fixed in the 4.3 version of Hibernate.
+You can ignore these errors.

     HHH000389: Unsuccessful: drop sequence hibernate_sequence
     Sequence "HIBERNATE_SEQUENCE" not found; SQL statement: drop sequence hibernate_sequence [90036-168]